|

 Terrace also has lots of other services including a large selection

-of motels, hotels, pubs, gas stations, fast food outlets and sport
+of motels, hotels, pubs, gas stations, fast food outlets, sport

-fishing stores.
-If you're having car problems, Terrace contains
+called Cafenara and The Elephant's Ear.
+If you're having car problems,

-a large number of car dealership servicing most manufacturers of
+Terrace contains a large number of car dealership servicing most

-automobiles.
-For boat repairs and engine parts, try Ken's Marine
+manufacturers of automobiles.
+For boat repairs and engine parts,

 The